enyeartc/capstone1/README.md

 ![image info](images/msnoSubset.png)

 The total rows was 270 weeks of data to analize.
-Of this data the choice of Options was 209 out of the 270 which is 77%.
-This makes it more difficult to improve over just picking Options.
-For example the current data is as follows.
+Of this data the choice of Options was 166 out of the 270 which is 61%.
+If you look at row 2 you can see what this model will attempt to capture, we want to predict the Future mean based on the current mean and moving average.
+These will be used in the model.

-1    209 Pick Options
+1    166 Pick Options
-0     61 Pick RSU's
+0    104 Pick RSU's

 ![image info](images/S1pairplot3.png)
 ### Map Moving Average to Future Mean
+You can see below with a OLS (Ordinary Least Squares) line that there is a relationship between the future value of the stock and the current value but it will prove to be very difficult to predict.

 ![image info](images/S1_ma_2toFuture.png)

 ## Modeling